Last Updated on January 2, 2021 by Lori Geurin

 - Look in the mirror and enjoy your clean, white smile!

-Oil pulling has many benefits and is a great practice to add to your healthy living regimen.
-I want to encourage you to give a try and see what you think.
-I’d love to from you about your experiences with oil pulling too!
+As you can see, oil pulling with coconut oil has many health benefits and is a great practice to add to your healthy living regimen.
+I hope you’ve found this helpful and want to encourage you to try it and see what you think.
+I’d love to hear from you about your experiences with oil pulling!

 - 81 Uses For Coconut Oil